 Building a better [user of X]

-All along we had been focussing and optimizing for the wrong customer.
-Our customers simply wanted to be able to serve their own customers in the best possible way, and while they appreciated a faster workflow for themselves, they would much rather jump through hoops if that meant a better and predictable experience for their clients.
-It took me a number of conversations with different customers to reach this realization.
+All along, we had been focusing on and optimizing for the wrong customer.
+Our customers wanted to be able to serve their customers in the best possible way.
+While they appreciated a faster workflow for themselves, they would much rather jump through hoops if that meant a better and more predictable experience for their clients.
+It took me several conversations with different customers to reach this realization.
 We were using the word “cache” right on our pricing page and most of our customers did not even know what that was…They thought they had been uploading files all along.

 This lesson is reflected in our second product’s mantra:

 CloudFire — “The real reason for sharing is making others smile”.

 Once I finally understood (and accepted) that, we shifted (or pivoted) from a cache model to a much simpler storage model.
 That was not exactly a painless transition, and I’ll detail that experience in my next post on Pivots.
 Optimizing to reduce external storage costs was premature if we couldn’t get enough customers to use the service in the first place.
 We redesigned the interface so our customers could track the sharing process within their application.
 We clearly differentiated their view from the visitor’s view allowing them to test drive exactly what their customers would see at all times.
 We have also since then started running extensive usability tests on the recipients' view, which had been secondary up to this point.

 At the end of Kathy’s talk, she shows a small clip from Connan O’Brien where his guest jokes about how people aren’t “amazed” anymore.

 Customers care about their problems and not your solution.

 Once you truly grok their problems and motivations, you can, in Kathy’s words, grant them the right superpowers to make them amazing and in turn, become amazing yourself.